 val pitStopAlert: SharedFlow<String> = MutableSharedFlow()

-When to use it: One-time events.
-Navigation, error toasts, dialogs — anything that should fire once and not replay on re-subscription.
+Use it for one-time events: navigation, error toasts, dialogs — anything that should fire once and not replay on re-subscription.

 Use